 Decoration.
 Perhaps the most critical element of all.
 From custom paint to stickers to flowers.

 Dutch city bikes generally come complete with everything above.
-They’re not inexpensive, but given that they come completely integrated and last pretty much forever, they’re worth it.
+They’re not inexpensive, but given that they come completely integrated, are nearly maintenance free and last pretty much forever, they’re worth it.

 There are some variations in ride and these somewhat vary by individual rider so it’s ideal if you can test ride them before you buy.
 HOWEVER, traditional Opa or Oma bikes from Workcycles, Azor, Batavus, and Gazelle will likely make anyone happy so I wouldn’t hesitate ordering one.
 I find Workcycles and Azor the most comfortable, Gazelle kind of ‘cramped’ feeling, and Batavus somewhere between these, but that is just personal preference.
 On visits to The Netherlands I’ve spent days riding on all of these and they’ve all been quite comfortable.

 Several shops stock Electra and tout them as ‘Dutch’.
 They are not.
 Nor are they a good bike for most people.
 The ride is less comfortable than Dutch (or even English) bikes, it’s missing many key components, and several components are downgrades from the higher quality components found on European bikes.
 I’ve heard numerous complaints from people who have bought them that they get pushed back on the saddle and have developed a sore back from riding them.
 I once recommended these but now suggest staying away.